TrainWeb.org Facebook Page

 The western leg of the wye appears to have been straightened twice, with the final, and still-extant version, marked by R at the photo's bottom-left corner.
 ROAD is Reisterstown Road.

-The trolley line that largely paralleled the WM and the GSB crossed each other at Reisterstown Road.
+The trolley line that largely paralleled WM and the GSB crossed each other at Reisterstown Road.
 As is visible in the photo, the trolley's double track ran along the north/east side of Reisterstown Road, but switched to single track for the railroad crossing.

 The structure casting a shadow inside the smallest of the wyes is JN Tower, built 1916 to oversee increased train activity: the Green Spring Branch handled traffic rerouted around Baltimore's B&P Tunnel while that tunnel was being renovated.
-For about a year, while only one of the tunnel's two tracks was in service, the work forced some Pennsylvania RR Baltimore-to-Washington freight trains to follow a route north out of Baltimore on the NC, west on the Green Spring Branch, south on the WM to Walbrook Junction, then east to Fulton Junction where they switched back to the PRR main line.
+For about a year, while only one of the tunnel's two tracks was in service, the work forced some Pennsylvania RR Baltimore-to-Washington freight trains to follow a route north out of Baltimore on NC, west on the Green Spring Branch, south on WM to Walbrook Junction, then east to Fulton Junction where they switched back to the PRR main line.
 This convoluted route added over 20 miles to the usual 40 to Washington.

 Aerial 1952